tsaad-dev/drafts/sfrr/draft-mtaillon-summary-frr.md

 the MP may refresh the protected rerouted RESV state using Summary Refresh procedures.

-The PLR adds the Bypass_Group_Identifier(s) of group(s) that share the same group attributes, including the tunnel sender address to the same B-SFRR-Active Extended ASSOCIATION ID.
+The PLR adds the Bypass_Group_Identifier(s) of group(s) that have common group attributes, including the tunnel sender address, to the same B-SFRR-Active Extended ASSOCIATION ID.
 Note that multiple ASSOCIATION objects, each carrying a B-SFRR-Active Extended ASSOCIATION ID, can be carried within a single RSVP Path message of the bypass LSP and sent towards the MP as described in {{!RFC6780}}.